Dark triad

 High scores in these traits have been found to statistically increase a person's likelihood to commit crimes, cause social distress, and create severe problems for organizations, especially if they are in leadership positions.
 They also tend to be less compassionate, agreeable, empathetic, and satisfied with their lives, and less likely to believe they and others are good.
+However, the same traits are also associated with some positive outcomes, such as mental toughness and being more likely to embrace challenges.

 A factor analysis found that among the big five personality traits, low agreeableness is the strongest correlate of the dark triad, while neuroticism and a lack of conscientiousness were associated with some of the dark triad members.
-Agreeableness and the dark triad show correlated change over development.
+Research indicates that there is a consistent association between changes in agreeableness and the dark triad traits over the course of an individual's life.

 History

-In 1998, McHoskey, Worzel, and Szyarto provoked a controversy by claiming that narcissism, Machiavellianism, and psychopathy are more or less interchangeable in normal samples.
+In 1998, John McHoskey, William Worzel, and Christopher Szyarto provoked a controversy by claiming that narcissism, Machiavellianism, and psychopathy are more or less interchangeable in normal samples.
 Delroy L. Paulhus and McHoskey debated these perspectives at a subsequent American Psychological Association conference, inspiring a body of research that continues to grow in the published literature.
-Paulhus and Williams found enough behavioral, personality, and cognitive differences between the traits to suggest that they were distinct constructs; however, they concluded that further research was needed to elucidate how and why they overlap.
+Paulhus and Kevin Williams found enough behavioral, personality, and cognitive differences between the traits to suggest that they were distinct constructs; however, they concluded that further research was needed to elucidate how and why they overlap.
+While some psychologists argue that Machiavellianism seems to be indistinguishable from psychopathy and that scales of Machiavellianism seem to measure the psychopathy construct, there is enough evidence to suggest that they are two separate traits, as Paulhus notes that psychopaths are impulsive and careless, which is opposed to the behavior of High Machs who are calculating and plan for the long term.

-Recent developments

-There has recently grown some controversy regarding the nature of the dark triad constructs.
-Comprehensive measures of the traits reveal that the large majority of their traits are shared, with very few distinguishing features.
-Factor analyses conducted using these scales also fail to return a three-factor solution (psychopathy, narcissism and Machiavellianism), and instead return a four-factor, trait-based solution:

-Antagonism: callousness, emotional coldness, arrogance, manipulativeness and exploitativeness, egocentricity, cynicism and anger.

-Agency: defined by dominance, self-assurance, achievement-striving, grandiose fantasies and competency.

-Impulsivity: disinhibitory features like rashness, thrill-seeking, irresponsibility, disorganization and oppositionality.

-Emotional Stability: low anxiety, fearlessness, indifference to criticism or rebuke, and general contentment.

-This findings suggest that psychopathy, narcissism and Machiavellianism may not be distinct traits but rather differing expressions of the same underlying antagonistic core.